billcolumbia/anubis/README.md

 ## What Anubis is not

 - [HMR](https://webpack.js.org/concepts/hot-module-replacement/):
 This is not Hot Module Replacement is not not intended to replace it.
-Anubis is best used for websites with limited JavaScript client managed state, and is not recommended for web apps.
+Anubis is best used for websites with minimal client-managed state, and is not recommended for web apps or SPAs.
 - [LiveReload](http://livereload.com/):
 Anubis shares some ideas from the days of old, but is not at feature parity with LiveReload at this time.
 - [BrowserSync](https://www.browsersync.io/)